jgero/dotfiles/README.md

 SSH keys also have to be set up manually.
 Which keys are expected to be there can be seen in `home/ssh.nix`.

+## TODO

+- include hardware config somehow
+- split files in system dir into more usable modules